BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/Maya_to_glTF.md

 - Set start and end frames.
 Values out of timeline bounds are automatically clamped at runtime.

 - **Export non-animated node targets** option: when checked, nodes that are actually not animated (no key in the timeline) will have a fake scale animation exported.
-This option might be useful if you want to add an in-game behaviour to all the nodes of an animation group, like toggle visibilty.
+This option might be useful if you want to add an in-game behaviour to all the nodes of an animation group, like toggle visibility.

 When updating an input field, changes are highlighted in red.
 Press the _Confirm_ button to submit changes.